dibyajyoti0750/WanderLust/Rebuild It/step34.md

 ### **Storing Coordinates**

-Before using coordinates, we need to store them in the database (DB).
-The first question that might come to mind is:
-**How do we save location coordinates in the database?**
+Before using coordinates, we need to store them in the database.
+The first question that might come to mind is: **How do we save location coordinates in the database?**

 If we look at our listing model, we can create a new object inside it to store coordinates.
 This object will be an **array of numbers**, where two values will be stored—**longitude and latitude**.
 Additionally, we will set the `required` property to `true`, ensuring that these values are always stored.